-Dissociation, in terms of trauma, means a disconnection from an integrated sense of self in an attempt to survive an incident or period of overwhelming helplessness.
-It is important to see dissociation from this perspective as it gives a constructive view of how the body and mind react in order to survive rather than thinking ”self-sabotage” is intentional.
-Dissociation is a survival strategy, a coping mechanism, to preserve still functional parts and happens simultaneously on a physical and psychological level.
+Dissociation, regarding trauma, means a disconnection from an integrated sense of self in an attempt to survive an incident or period of overwhelming helplessness.
+It is important to see dissociation from this perspective, as it gives a constructive view of how the body and mind react in order to survive rather than thinking ”self-sabotage” is intentional.
+Dissociation is a survival strategy, a coping mechanism, used to preserve still functional part and happens simultaneously on a physical and psychological level.

 There are certainly different depths and degrees of dissociation.
 You can have healthy dissociation when you need to focus on a certain task and are shutting out other impulses temporarily till the job is done.
-On the other hand you can have severe dissociation that makes a total cut from the personality and is substituted by another, each with their distinct characteristics, as in multiple personality disorder.
+On the other hand, you can have severe dissociation that makes a total cut from the personality and is substituted with another one, each with its own distinct characteristics, as in multiple personality disorder.

-To me there are two main types of personalities in dissociation: the emotionally inclined and the intellectually inclined type.
-Both can be debilitating when there is no control over the dissociation or resourceful when the dissociation is contained.
-Let’s present examples of both types to have a closer look.
+To me, there are two main types of personalities in dissociation: the emotionally inclined and the intellectually inclined.
+Both can be debilitating when there is no control over the dissociation, or resourceful when the dissociation is contained.
+Let’s present examples of both types in order to have a closer look:

 Example 1: Cees has had open heart surgery under full anesthetics.
-The operation was successful but several days later, when the fog of the medicines had started to clear, he began to suffer anxiety attacks: hyper-vigilance, insomnia followed by bouts of depression and fatigue.
-Not his usual self as he had been before the operation.
-Consequently he feels alienated from his own body, gets frequent anger bursts, which are mostly directed towards himself for not recovering well after such a ”standard procedure” operation, and as soon as he is somewhat physically back to normal, he tries to lose himself in being continually occupied with his publishing business.
-His partner suggests that he sees a therapist to help deal with his mood-swings but he will have none of it. ”There is nothing wrong with him and he should just get well with time.”
+The operation was successful but several days later, when the fog of the medicines had started to clear, he began to suffer anxiety attacks, hypervigilance, and insomnia followed by bouts of depression and fatigue.
+He is far from his usual self.
+Consequently, he feels alienated from his own body, gets frequent anger bursts, which are mostly directed towards himself for not recovering well after such a ”standard procedure” operation, and as soon as he is somewhat physically back to normal, he tries to lose himself in being continually occupied with his publishing business.
+His partner suggests that he see a therapist to help deal with his mood swings but he will have none of it: ”There is nothing wrong with me and I should just get well with time.”

-With the intellectually inclined dissociative type; if they would make the step to seek help at all, it would be necessary for them to spend considerable time on psycho-education and to have explained to them, extensively what happens as a result of trauma in the body and the mind.
+With the intellectually inclined dissociative type, if they make the step to seek help at all, it is necessary for them to spend considerable time on psycho-education and to have explained to them, extensively, what happens as a result of trauma in the body and the mind.
 This is also referred to as a top-to-bottom approach.
-Once they come to grips with what is going on, and their (survival) defenses of denial are lessened; only then can an attempt be made to access the emotional residue within their bodies.
+Once they come to grips with what is going on and their (survival) defenses of denial are lessened, only then can an attempt be made to access the emotional residue within their bodies.
 The trust in the progressively built up client-therapist relationship is essential to recovery.

 Example 2: Nory has been repeatedly sexually abused by her father at a young age, and by an ex-partner as an adult.
-She is unable to hold down a job for long, if she finds work at all.
-She suffers mostly from shame, and issues around self-worth, and is extremely sensitive to what other people think of her, as well as the common symptoms of PTSD; hyper vigilance, anxiety attacks, depression and fatigue.
-Moreover, she suffers from several allergies and is hyper-sensitive to fluctuations in her environment and chemical products.
+She is unable to hold down a job for long if she finds work at all.
+She suffers mostly from shame and issues around self-worth and is extremely sensitive to what other people think of her, as well experiencing the common symptoms of PTSD: hypervigilance, anxiety attacks, depression, and fatigue.
+Moreover, she suffers from several allergies and is hypersensitive to fluctuations in her environment and chemical products.

 Nory is of the emotionally inclined dissociative type.
 The common Post-Traumatic Stress symptoms are all there, but what she places importance on is her inner state, emotionally and physically.
-As there is high energy charge and disruption in the body and mind, due to repeated traumatic abuse, her focus on emotion and body is disproportionate and makes her prone to contracting allergies and influences from others.
+As there is high energy charge and disruption in the body and mind due to repeated traumatic abuse, her focus on emotion and body is disproportionate and makes her prone to contracting allergies and being influenced by others.

 Nory is acutely aware of her traumatic state and has been to several therapists.
-She says it has been helpful but her symptoms have remained.
-To work with Nory, it is important first and foremost, to contain what she is feeling by establishing safety and resourcefulness.
-Emotionally inclined dissociative types have a tendency to indulge in their emotional states and will find ways and means of validating what they feel.
-It is necessary to work from bottom-up (containing sensation and emotion towards psycho-education) at first, but at some point it has to be made clear to her how she keeps that state alive by dissociation and over-emphasis on her body and emotions.
+She says therapy has been helpful, but her symptoms have remained.
+To work with Nory, it is important first and foremost to contain what she is feeling by establishing safety and resourcefulness.
+Emotionally inclined dissociative types tend to indulge in their emotional states and will find ways and means of validating what they feel.
+It is necessary to work from bottom-up (containing sensation and emotion towards psycho-education) at first, but at some point, it has to be made clear to her how she keeps that state alive by dissociation and over-emphasis on her body and emotions.
 This will assist in uncoupling the continual releasement and building up of emotion, which has become her coping mechanism to deal with being overwhelmed.